fbpx Skip to Content

 It hurt.
 A lot.

-And I retreated inside myself even more, thinking if I was quiet and just flew under the radar, then I wouldn’t draw attention to myself and nobody would notice that I was fat.
-I ate in secret.
+And I retreated inside myself even more, thinking if I could just be quiet and likable and fly under the radar, then I wouldn’t draw attention to myself and nobody would notice that I was fat.

 Then I beat myself up for overeating, which drove me to eat even more.
 It’s really a vicious cycle that keeps you spiraling downward.

 I was never able to wear any of the same clothes that my friends wore because I couldn’t fit into girls’, or even teen, clothing.
 I remember wearing a 24W as a 14-year-old.
-So, I dressed in the ever-so-fashionable stretchy jeans and super baggy t-shirt, believing that all of that excess fabric would hide all of my belly rolls.

 My Weight Loss Journey: So Very Blessed - The story of how I lost 100 pounds, kept it off, and fell madly in love with my life.